EAR, NOSE & THROAT

 Hearing loss is an unfortunate issue that is attributed to several different factors.
 Not all hearing loss is permanent.
 Some hearing loss is a result of injury or ear infections and can be reversed.
-Permanent loss is unfortunate and may be a result of genetics.
-1 in 2 people over the age of 65 have some degree of hearing loss (Mayo Clinic).
+A permanent loss may be a result of genetics.
+1 in 2 people over the age of 65 have some degree of hearing loss.
 You may also experience permanent hearing loss when you have consistent ear injuries such as a perforated eardrum or being around loud noises without earplugs.
 If you think you are experiencing hearing loss, know that you are not the only one.
 It is becoming more and more common, but there are ways it can be avoided unless contributed to genetic factors.

 1 in 500 infants is born with hearing loss (CDC).
 Hearing loss in newborns may not be genetic.
 It could be a factor of infections during development.
 Hearing loss may also come from congenital deformities.
 Microtia and lop ears are two deformities that cause hearing loss but can also be fixed.
 Diagnosis of genetic hearing loss is not always made at birth.
 Sometimes with a genetic hearing loss, symptoms do not occur until adolescence.

 - One genetic disorder is otosclerosis.
 Otosclerosis is a disorder that affects the rebuilding of the bones in the ear.
 For you to be able to hear, the bones have to be flexible and able to accept vibrations from sound waves.
 Otosclerosis is a stiffening of the bones in the ear.
 When the bones become stiff, they are unable to move.
 If the bones of the ear do not vibrate, it will send vibrations to the cochlea and the auditory nerve will receive a signal that can be transmitted to the brain.